nickiliak/nickiliak/README.md

 # Hi there 👋

-I’m **Nick Iliakis** ([@nickiliak](https://github.com/nickiliak)), currently doing my masters in artificial intelligence at DTU passionate about simulation, machine learning and experience in game engines and VR game development.
+I’m **Nick Iliakis** ([@nickiliak](https://github.com/nickiliak)), currently doing my masters in AI at DTU.
+Passionate about simulation, machine learning and experience in game engines and VR game development.

 ---